sveltejs/kit/documentation/docs/25-build-and-deploy/60-adapter-cloudflare.md

 - **Environment variables**
 	- `NODE_VERSION`: `16`

-> **Important:** You need to add a `NODE_VERSION` environment variable to both the "production" and "preview" environments.
+> You need to add a `NODE_VERSION` environment variable to both the "production" and "preview" environments.
 You can add this during project setup or later in the Pages project settings.
 SvelteKit requires Node `16.14` or later, so you should use `16` as the `NODE_VERSION` value.

 ## Environment variables